amenbr1/superkit/README.md

 ## Create a production release

-superkit will compile your whole application including its assets into a single binary.
+**SUPERKIT** will compile your whole application including its assets into a single binary.
 To build your application for production you can run the following command:

 ```bash
 make build